 At Olé Languages, we make our classrooms lively and interactive spaces which provide all the ideal elements for you to quickly attain your language-learning goals through a variety of tasks and activities.
 Olé Languages is accredited by the Instituto Cervantes.

 Small study groups are decisive for the learning success.
-This is why the number of students per class is limited to 9 and the average class size ranges between 5 and 6 students so that the teachers can answer questions inidividually and each student gets the change to practice their newly acquired knowledge and vocabulary continually.
+This is why the number of students per class is limited to 9 (on an exceptional basis up to 10) and the average class size ranges between 5 and 6 students so that the teachers can answer questions inidividually and each student gets the change to practice their newly acquired knowledge and vocabulary continually.

 The materials necessary for the classes are provided by the school and are included in the enrolment fee.
 Once students have completed a level and change to the next higher one, they will need a new course book that can be bought at the school for the price of 18 €.
 Olé Languages uses primarily the course book Prisma published by Edinumen that follows the Common European Framework of Reference for Languages and the guidelines of the Instituto Cervantes.
 It not only has a strong communicative focus but its structure also allows the students to follow up on specific grammatical issues on their own.
 In addition to the course book, the students are engaged in a variety of activites, as for example, reading magazines and newspaper articles, watching excerpts from Spanish films and news clips, as well as listen and conversation exercises.